13 Of The Best Songs About Running Away And Escaping

 Running away is a large subject in music.
 Many songs utilize the idea, literally and figuratively, but they all come down to one central theme.
 Running away means leaving a part of your life in the past.
 It means taking on a new challenge in the future.

-If you’re at this point in your life, then I suggest you check out our list of 13 of the best songs about running away.
+If you’re at this point in your life, then I suggest you check out our list of 23 of the best songs about running away and escaping.

 1. “Born To Run” By Bruce Springsteen